vivek021018/crosswalk-website/README.md

 This static site for Crosswalk is built with:

 - [Node.js](http://nodejs.org)
-- [Harp](http://harpjs.com), the static web server with build-in preprocessing
+- [Harp](http://harpjs.com), the static web server with built-in preprocessing
 - [KSS](https://github.com/kss-node/kss-node), which creates the styleguide

 First, [install Node.js](http://nodejs.org).
 Then, run the following commands: